thekana/MTRN3500-Assign2/README.md

 The UGV mentioned earlier will have its own server running onboard.
 The purpose of the server is to allow you to interact with the UGV.
 Therefore, in this part your first task is to establish a Wi-Fi connection with this server over the wireless network.
 Use 192.168.1.200 as the IP address and 23000 as the port number to connect to and receive laser data.
-The serverwill authenticate you as a permitted user, subsequent to which, you will be allowed to connect to the laser rangefinder to enable you to collect laser range data.
+The server will authenticate you as a permitted user, subsequent to which, you will be allowed to connect to the laser rangefinder to enable you to collect laser range data.
 The most recent laser range data you collected must then be stored as an array of X, Y coordinates in the shared memory for other modules to use.